Table Of Contents

 FruitName = "Apple"

-- Next, for the variable “ResultValue,” I have assigned the SWITCH.
-Let me explain to you the function.
+- Next, for the variable “ResultValue,” we have used the SWITCH function.
+Let us explain what it does.

 Switch(FruitName = "Apple", "Medium",

 - It is the first part of the formula.
-So, for example, if the variable "FruitName" is "Apple," the result should be "Medium."
+So, for example, if the variable "FruitName" is assigned the value "Apple," the result should be "Medium."

 Next is